tikv/website/content/docs/5.1/deploy/configure/region-merge.md

 ## Region Merge

-The Region Merge process is initiated by PD.
-The steps of the whole process are as follows:
+The Region Merge process is initiated by PD as follows:

 1. PD polls the status of the Regions by the interval.